Livius Andronicus

 Style and Legacy

-Andronicus was not very popular at all during the heyday of Roman literature.
-He was mentioned by both Cicero (Brut.
+Andronicus was not very popular at all during the heyday of Roman literature, despite the Odusia serving as a classroom textbook.
+He is mentioned by both Cicero (Brut.
 71) and Horace (Epist.
 2.1.61-62) as the originator of Latin literature and as a standard necessary for study, but neither found him appealing.
-Additionally, Horace mentions that his archaic Latin was particularly difficult for students to read, and it appears that it was archaic not only during the first century BCE, but even during Andronicus’ time as well.
+Additionally, Horace mentions that his archaic Latin is particularly difficult for students to read, and it appears that it was archaic not only during the first century BCE, but even during Andronicus’ time as well.
 He was only quoted for this unusual language until his works were permanently lost around the seventh century CE.

 Latin: PHI Latin Texts